Image by Yours Truly 😉

 It turns out that different countries do actually have different percentages of first-time creators.
 The US is on the lower end, which tracks fairly well with my thinking.
 Mexico ends up having the most first-time creators, proportionally.
 I don’t know why that would be, but we should account for it either way.

 The cost of manufacturing can differ quite dramatically from country to country.
 One country having generally lower manufacturing costs than another could easily lead to less funding needed for a successful Kickstarter campaign.
-Since it’s no surprise that funding goal affects the probability of success (more on this later), it’s definitely possible that a campaign’s country could be confounded with the funding goal.
+Since it’s no surprise that funding goal affects the probability of success, it’s definitely possible that a campaign’s country could be confounded with the funding goal.

 Well, there’s definitely a difference in median funding goals between countries.
 Germany and Italy’s are both more than twice that of Mexico’s!
 So, we’ll do what we can to account for that too.